appel/plexport/README.md

-# plexport
+# plexport.py
-Simple python script, cooked up with the help of ChatGPT, which connects to Plex, scans for predefined playlists, downloads associated FLAC files, populates the playlists in a Walkman compatible format and converts album art so it shows up on my NW-A45 walkman.
+Plexport.py is a simple python script which I cooked up with the help of ChatGPT, which connects to Plex, scans for predefined playlists, downloads associated FLAC files, populates the playlists in a Walkman compatible format and converts album art so it shows up on my NW-A45 walkman.

 This is very much a work in progress and I can barely read Python, so please bear with me.
 Please report any issues you encounter.
 Forks and pull requests encouraged!